Fl1tzi/Fl1tzi/README.md

 > **INFORMATION:**
 >
-> I don't use GitHub anymore.
-I usually just contribute to other projects here.
+> I don't usually use GitHub.
+I just contribute to other projects here.

 ---